 Stock options have traditionally been granted as a component of our long-term incentive program and continue to be a valuable vehicle designed to align NEOs' and stockholders' interests over a longer-term period.
-Stock options are granted at no less than fair market value and only have value to the extent of that our stock price increases.
-Stock options vest ratably over a four-year period.
+Stock options are granted with an exercise price equal to the fair market value on the date of grant and only have value to the extent of that our stock price exceeds the stock options' exercise price.
+Stock options have annual ratable vesting over four years, subject to the NEO providing continued services through each applicable vesting date and otherwise in accordance with the applicable Equity Plan and award agreement.